PMM Dump Commands¶

 Export overview info about all the services, that are being monitored ($PMM_DUMP_EXPORT_SERVICES_INFO)

 Export PMM Server metrics to dump file.
 By default, the last 4 hours of all performance metrics, excluding QAN, are exported.
-But this behavior can be overridden with options.
+This behavior can be overridden with options.

 For more details, see Export.